wuzhiguocarter/hopr/modifying.md

 ##    ace spades     1
 ```

-Now you just need to fix the ace values—or do you?
+Now you just need to fix the ace values---or do you?
 It is hard to decide what value to give the aces because their exact value will change from hand to hand.
 At the end of each hand, an ace will equal 11 if the sum of the player's cards does not exceed 21.
 Otherwise, the ace will equal 1.
 The actual value of the ace will depend on the other cards in the player's hand.
 This is a case of missing information.
 At the moment, you do not have enough information to assign a correct point value to the ace cards.

 ## Missing Information {#sec:missing}